BartolHrg/VB.C-CPP/README.md

     ...
 ```
 ```
-// finding if any value that meets condition
+// finding if any value that meets the condition
 FOR x IN ...
 START
     FORK IF cond THEN